-“Cisco DNA Center helps me find problems proactively, before users contact me.
+“Cisco Catalyst Center helps me find problems proactively, before users contact me.
 With a mostly wireless network, I'm able to find devices throughout the network and quickly solve any problems with the help of analytics.”Manuel Ortiz III, Senior Wireless Engineer, Houston Methodist Hospital

 “Cisco Network Assurance Engine enables us to greatly reduce the risk of production outages, accelerate timeliness, and achieve high-quality application migrations.”Jan Holzmann, Team Lead Data Center Operations, Bosch